smford/eeh-esp32-rfid/README.md

 - Figure out sizing for JSON doc
 - Figure out sizing of variable for url
 - Regularly pull down user list from server and store in spiffs
-- Regularly send "in use data" back to somewhere
 - Add a sensor to detect whether the laser is actually firing and ship somewhere
 - API token implementation for laptop to esp32
 - If no card present, grant and revoke access buttons are disabled, but when a card is presented and card details are refreshed, if a card is found the buttons should be enabled
 - Standardise time format: https://github.com/ropg/ezTime#built-in-date-and-time-formats
-- Upon boot, pull time from server, then start using utp
+- Upon boot, pull time from server, then start using ntp
-- If ntp sync fails 10 times, force a reboot
+- If ntp sync fails 10 times, force a reboot to address bug with ESP32s

 ## Bugs
 - Bad/odd http response codes can cause a crash - often seen when having trouble doing web calls, do a check after httpGETRequest